 Many consultants will spend time trying to predict the future.
 Drones and AI are coming and, therefore, your industry will look a certain way in 15 years’ time.
 Yet, in the same breath, they will say something like: “Eighty per cent of roles of the future can only be imagined now.”
 The disconnect is clear.

 Here lies the opportunity.
-Another theme in the future of work is CEOs making broad statements about innovation and digitalisation.
+Another theme in the future of work is CEOs making broad statements about innovation and digitalization.
 They are not particularly helpful when you must execute against these statements.
 It is clear they require change, but also do not identify the type of change required or how it should be driven.

 Therefore, one of the first steps in responding to change is understanding your work force’s propensity to change.
 Propensity as in: ‘Is the company willing to change?’
 If your CEO says: “We need to be a tech firm with a banking licence”, the chance of that happening with a group of bankers is somewhat limited (as evidence suggests so far).